 If you believe urban legend (like we do) Kraków has the highest density of bars in the world.
-Simply hundreds of bars can be found in cellars and courtyards stretching from the Old Town to Kazimierz and beyond.Keeping them open, of course, are the thousands of tourists that flock to Kraków every year, and with higher tourism comes higher prices: expect to pay 7-10zł (2-3 Euros) for a large beer.
+Simply hundreds of bars can be found in cellars and courtyards stretching from the Old Town to Kazimierz and beyond.Keeping them open, of course, are the thousands of tourists that flock to Kraków every year, and with higher tourism comes higher prices: expect to pay about 10zł (2.35 Euros) for a large lager these days, and up to 15zl (3.5 Euros) for a craft beer.
 The opening hours we list are flexible; basically if people are drinking, the barman is pouring.
-Bars and clubs in the Kazimierz district have their own separate sections in the guide.